Changes to Queensland Home Warranty Scheme - How the changes apply to painting

 - So, if the house is painted (either internally or externally), and the value of the work is over $3,300 this is building work within or on the building envelope of a residence.

 - As such, this is primary insurable work for which a premium must be paid.

 What coverage is provided for painting?

-- The Scheme covers consumers for loss suffered if a contractor (or an individual where fraud or certain representations are made) fails to complete a contract for residential work or fails to rectify defective work.
+- The Scheme covers consumers for loss suffered if a contractor (or an individual where fraud or certain representations are made) fails to complete a contract for residential construction work or fails to rectify defective work.
 The terms of cover, however, contain certain limitations and restrictions.
 The term “residential construction work” includes primary insurable work.

 - This generally means that incomplete or defective painting work will be covered by the Scheme.
 The Scheme does not cover defective products however.
 For example, a defective batch of paint resulting in peeling will not be covered, however, using the incorrect paint for an area resulting in peeling will be covered.

 - Non-structural defects like painting are generally covered for 6 months after the day the work is completed.
 Consumers must lodge the claim with the QBCC within 7 months of the completion date.

 - Structural defects are generally covered for 6 years 6 months from the date of the contract, date of payment of insurance premium or date the works start (whichever is earliest).
 Consumers must lodge their claim with the QBCC within 3 months after becoming aware of the defect.
 The following are some examples of when painting can have a structural impact on a building:

 - painting of exposed metal elements in coastal environments

 - where painting provides weather proofing of building elements

 If an individual unit owner of a multiple dwelling or duplex contracts with a painter to paint the internal walls of their unit, and the insurable work is over $3,300, then the insurance premium is based on the value of that work (notional pricing does not apply).